 There is no information currently available about how long it takes for local adoptions to be processsed.

-In 2016-17, the average length of time for an intercountry adoption, from when an adoptive parent was approved by an Australian state or territory to when the child was placed, was 2 years and 9 months.
+In 20168-19, the median time for an intercountry adoption, from when an adoptive parent was approved by an Australian state or territory to when the child was placed, was 2 years and 1 month.
 However, it can also be a long and complicated process to obtain approval in Australia.
 Each state and territory is different.

 To find out more about adoption in your state or territory, contact the following government agencies: